 New Zealand is a country famous for its natural beauty – mountains and volcanoes, coastline and beaches, lakes, numerous waterfalls, glaciers and simply breathtaking landscapes.
 We have been lucky enough to live in this beautiful country for many years and believe that New Zealand should be on everyone’s bucket list.

-If you still don’t have it on your bucket list or if you’re wondering why you should visit New Zealand, here is our list of at least 15 reasons to visit New Zealand (part 2 – South Island).
+If you still don’t have it on your bucket list or if you’re wondering why you should visit New Zealand, here is our list of at least 15 reasons to visit New Zealand’s South Island.
 Read on to discover top things to see in New Zealand’s South Island, get some travel inspirations and to see why New Zealand is a must visit destination.

-Don’t forget to read our previous post on 15 reasons to visit New Zealand (part 1 – North Island)
+Don’t forget to read our previous post on 15 reasons to visit New Zealand’s North Island

 The highest mountain in New Zealand – Mount Cook (also known as Aoraki) – is a great reason to visit New Zealand’s South Island.
 Mount Cook National Park has spectacular scenery with mountains, snowy peaks, lakes and even glaciers.
 There are numerous walks and hikes for different abilities as well as glacier lake boat tours and scenic helicopter flights.